openvinotoolkit/openvino/docs/IE_PLUGIN_DG/QuantizedNetworks.md

 - Per-channel quantization of activations for channel-wise and element-wise operations, e.g. Depthwise Convolution, Eltwise Add/Mul, ScaleShift.
 - Symmetric and asymmetric quantization of weights and activations with the support of per-channel scales and zero-points.
 - Non-unified quantization parameters for Eltwise and Concat operations.
-- Non-quantized network output, i.e. there are no quantization parameters for it.
+- Non-quantized models output, i.e. there are no quantization parameters for it.

 [qdq_propagation]: images/qdq_propagation.png